-Who should take lessons
+Schedule a lessonWho should take lessons

 I’m an LGBTQ+ ally and welcome everyone into my studio.
 I have worked with many trans and non-binary singers, and I am happy to help you explore and find the voice that best represents you.
-Singing lessons will only help your speaking voice, but if targeted speaking voice work is your main interest, I can recommend speech-language pathologists who are experienced in working with transgender clients.
+Singing lessons will help your speaking voice, but if targeted speaking voice work is your main interest, I can recommend speech-language pathologists who are experienced in working with transgender clients.

 What happens during a voice lesson